Archive

 As a basis for this, it is first necessary to accurately grasp the client's intentions, and then to communicate the design intent to the client and have them understand.
 To do this, communication and presentation skills are essential.
 In the process of demonstrating these skills, you will gain trust as an expert.
 This type of coordination work occupies an important position in the design process, and in organizational design firms, this role is emphasized, and is nurtured and evaluated.
 Even if it is not an organizational design firm, the type of expert that a leader who presides over a design team is looking for is likely to be the same.

-With the launch of the professional qualification system for Structural Engineering and MEP Engineering, it is our hope that by obtaining the qualifications, each design professional will gain confidence and awareness, further deepen and broaden their professional skills, and contribute to the development of the comprehensive culture of architecture.
+With the launch of the professional qualification system for Structural Engineering and MEP Engineering, we hope that by obtaining the qualifications, each design professional will gain confidence and awareness, further deepen and broaden their professional skills, and contribute to the development of the comprehensive culture of architecture.

 Profile

-Former Representative Director and Executive Managing Director Mitsubishi Jisho Design Inc.
+Former Representative Director and Senior Managing Executive Officer Mitsubishi Jisho Design Inc.

 Yoshikazu Fukasawa